The Trials of Oscar Wilde: Critical

 In his review of the film, Bosley Crowther wrote: "Mr. Wilde himself could not have expected his rare personality or his unfortunate encounters with British justice on a morals charge to have been more sympathetically or affectingly dramatized.
 In comparison to that other British picture about the same subject that opened [in New York City] last week, this one is more impressive in every respect, save one."
 Crowther concludes the review saying "The only thing is you wonder if this is a fairly true account, if Mr. Wilde was as noble and heroic as he is made to appear.
 And if he was, what was he doing with those cheap and shady young men?
 It looks to us as if they are trying to whitewash a most unpleasant case, which is one of the more notorious and less ennobling in literary history."

 John Simon described The Trials of Oscar Wilde as "an unjustly neglected movie".

 Variety magazine, commenting on the performances, said "Peter Finch gives a moving and subtle performance as the ill-starred playwright.
 Before his downfall he gives the man the charm that he undoubtedly had....John Fraser as handsome young Lord Alfred Douglas is suitably vain, selfish, vindictive and petulant and the relationship between the two is more understandable.
 Where Trials suffers in comparison with the B&W film is in the remarkable impact of the libel case court sequence.
 James Mason never provides the strength and bitter logic necessary for the dramatic cut-and-thrust when Wilde is in the witness box."

 The film has been called "Hughes' one undeniable classic."

-Box Office
+Box office

 Kine Weekly called it a "money maker" at the British box office in 1960.
+The magazine elaborated that the film "did marvelously in good and high class halls but faltered a bit in industrial areas.
+All the same it's one of the outstanding productions of 1960."

 Accolades

 Influence

-The film was the inspiration for a promotional film made for the Rolling Stones song "We Love You"; the 1967 film, directed by Peter Whitehead, featured Mick Jagger as Wilde, Keith Richards as the Marquis, and Marianne Faithfull as Bosie.
+The film was the inspiration for a promotional film made for the Rolling Stones song "We Love You"; the 1967 film, directed by Peter Whitehead, featured Mick Jagger as Wilde, Keith Richards as the judge in the Wilde trial, and Marianne Faithfull as Bosie.